 - a.
-The student must schedule an appointment with the Program Director to review the Degree Compliance Report (DCR) or LLU On-track and PhD Program Checklist to ensure that all program requirements have been met.
-Form D is due at the SAHP Graduate Committee via the Program Director and the Faculty of Graduate Studies a minimum of nine (9) days before the end of the contemplated quarter of graduation (Spring quarter). - b.
+The student must schedule an appointment with the program director to review the Degree Compliance Report (DCR) and PhD Program Checklist to ensure that all program requirements have been met.
+Form D is due at the SAHP Graduate Committee via the program director and the Faculty of Graduate Studies a minimum of nine (9) days before the end of the contemplated quarter of graduation (Spring quarter). - b.
 Diplomas will not be processed until Form D has been received by University Records.
 Diplomas will be issued with the name of the sponsoring school (SAHP) with the additional statement "Awarded in conjunction with the Faculty of Graduate Studies" on the diploma.